AdobeDocs/target-learn.en/help/activities/use-the-artificial-intelligence-and-automation-capabilities-to-meet-the-challenges-of-personalization.md

 ---
 title: Use the Artificial Intelligence and Automation Capabilities of Adobe Target to Meet the Challenges of Personalization
-seo-title: Use the Artificial Intelligence and Automation Capabilities of Adobe Target to Meet the Challenges of Personalization
 description: This video covers the importance of personalization, the challenges of doing personalization well, the solution to these challenges (the four AI/Automation offerings in Adobe Target), and the key building blocks for delivering personalized experiences.
 It is an edited version of Jamie Brighton's 2018 Adobe Summit presentation.
 seo-description: This video covers the importance of personalization, the challenges of doing personalization well, the solution to these challenges (the four AI/Automation offerings in Adobe Target), and the key building blocks for delivering personalized experiences.
 It is an edited version of Jamie Brighton's 2018 Adobe Summit presentation.
 audience: marketer